Your Customer Journey Map is Messier Than You Think

 As an example of automation—mapping out her customer journey helped ActiveCampaign customer Heather save 10 hours every week by automating her follow-up.

 As a photographer, Heather had many people submit her contact form.
 But even though she had to follow up with every single person, very few of them were actually a good fit for her business.
-They were “zombie leads”—people who eat time but don’t ever become customers.
+They were “zombie leads”—people who eat time but never become customers.

 Setting up lead scoring and automated follow-ups let her clear out zombie leads and spend more effort on her top customers.

-Because she understood her customer journey, Heather used automation to save 10 hours weekly.
+Heather used automation to save 10 hours weekly because she understood her customer journey.

 Not long ago, customer journey mapping was considered an essential task for marketing teams.
-Marketers would work together to map out the customer journey on a whiteboard, but that’s when fewer touchpoints existed.
+Marketing and product teams would work together to map out the customer journey on a whiteboard, but that's when fewer touchpoints existed.

 Nowadays, customer journey mapping centers around identifying what your customers do in the buying process so your entire team can focus and automate its marketing efforts to drive more sales.
 Your brand benefits from knowing how marketing, sales, and customer support interact with every customer.
 That way, your business knows whether you're communicating too much or too little with your target audience.